NixOS options

 stylix.fonts.sizes.terminal

-The font size for terminals/text editors.
+The font size used for terminals and text editors.

-Type: unsigned integer, meaning >=0
+Type: unsigned integer, meaning >=0, or floating point number

 Default: 12